Meta-learning enhanced adaptive robot control strategy for automated PCB assembly: CRediT authorship contribution statement

-This arXiv manuscript reflects the original agreed version.
-Dr. Teng conducted independent research, solely authored \textbf{Algorithm 2, Sections III.A, III.C and V.E} in their entirety, and created all associated figures.
-Misuse is evident in both the journal \textit{(DOI:10.1016/j.jmsy.2024.11.009)} and the patent \textit{(CN 118960772 A)}.
-His contributions to the paper were strictly confined to \textbf{meta method design, theoretical analysis, and writing/revision of the overall paper}, with no involvement beyond these declared aspects.
+Y. Teng conducted independent research and authored Section 3 Methodology, including all related algorithms, descriptions, and the creation of all associated figures.
+Unauthorized use of this material has been reported in the journal article \textit{(DOI:10.1016/j.jmsy.2024.11.009)} and the patent \textit{(CN 118960772 A)}.
+His contributions to the manuscript were strictly limited to meta-method design, theoretical analysis, and the writing and revision of the overall paper, with no involvement beyond these stated components.

-The other parts of the work were partially supported by National Key R\&D Program of China (No.2017YFE0101400), National Key R\&D Program of China with Grant number 2018YFB1800804, the National Natural Science Foundation of China (Nos.
-NSFC 61925105, and 62171257) and Tsinghua University-China Mobile Communications Group Co., EU H2020 Research and Innovation Program under the Marie Sklodowska-Curie Grant Agreement (Project-DEEP).
+The other parts of the work were partially supported by EU H2020 Research and Innovation Program under the Marie Sklodowska-Curie Grant Agreement (Project-DEEP, Grant No. 101109045), National Key R\&D Program of China (No. 2017YFE0101400).
+National Key R\&D Program of China with Grant number 2018YFB1800804, the National Natural Science Foundation of China (Nos.
+NSFC 61925105, and 62171257) and Tsinghua University-China Mobile Communications Group Co., Ltd. Joint Institute and the Fundamental Research Funds for the Central Universities, China (No. FRF-NP-20-03).
+The research is also supported by the German KIT- internal research project Wertstromkinematik (Value Stream Kinematics) and the German Federal Ministry of Education and Research (BMBF) (project AITT, AI-assisted Technology Transfer, No. 03LB3058B).

-This declaration has been reviewed and acknowledged by \textbf{Tsinghua University’s Academic Committee} and serves as an authoritative reference regarding Dr. Teng's contributions.